Travel.State.Gov > International Travel > Learn About Your Destination > Croatia International Travel Information

 Women Travelers: See our travel tips for Women Travelers.

 We do not pay medical bills.
-Be aware that U.S. Medicare does not apply overseas.
+U.S. Medicare does not apply overseas.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers in Croatia accept cash or credit card payments.
-See our webpage for more information on insurance providers for overseas coverage.
+See our webpage for more information on insurance providers for overseas medical coverage.